Stephen

 A newspaper and magazine journalist for over 25 years, Stephen Booth was born in the English Pennine mill town of Burnley.
-He was brought up on the Lancashire coast at Blackpool, where he began his career in journalism by editing his school magazine.
-He wrote his first novel at the age of 12.
+He was brought up on the Lancashire coast at Blackpool, where he attended Arnold School.
+He began his career in journalism by editing his school magazine, and wrote his first novel at the age of 12.

 After